 (Those who missed out can head down to The Booksmith and pick up Tom Wolfe's The Electric Kool-aid Acid Test for a first-hand account).

 These days though, The Haight has mellowed like a fine bourbon—smoother on the palette but still kicky.
-Thankfully, there's still plenty of the street's original personality, even with the recent influx of boutiques, ramen shops, organic grocery stores, hip coffee joints, and craft beer hangouts nestled between the longtime vintage clothing exchanges and tie-dye–hawking boutiques.
+There's plenty of the street's original personality, even with the influx of boutiques, organic grocery stores, hip coffee joints, and craft beer hangouts nestled between the longtime vintage clothing exchanges and tie-dye–hawking boutiques.

 From edible lingerie to vegan burgers, there'll be something here to pique your interest.
 Be sure to snap a pic at the corner of Haight and Ashbury, which was named a national treasure in 2019.